JonasSchubert/semantic-release-presets/README.md

 This was forked from https://github.com/wagaru/semantic-release-teams and updated.
 Furthermore it was extended with ideas from https://github.com/yllieth/semantic-release-ms-teams .

+> If you do not want to use this plugin, but still want to use these presets you can set the environment variable `TEAMS_WEBHOOK_DISABLED` to `true`.
+This will skip the steps.

 ## Presets

 > These presets make certain assumptions regarding your project setup.
 Please check them carefully if they apply to your workflows.
 If they do not match 100% you still can get some inspiration and adjust your configuration to your needs.